doubleedesign/testing-notebook/docs/benefits.md

+---
+title: Benefits
-# Why use automated testing?
+heading: Why use automated testing?
+---

 If you are a web developer, using automated testing as part of your workflow can help you: